-The approach to remuneration has always been designed to support the long-term business interests of FIL Group shareholders, which in turn, is based on delivering value to customers over the long-term, to reflect the asset management risk model and to deliver long-term sustainability.
+The approach to remuneration has always been designed to support the long-term business interests of FIL Group shareholders, which in turn is based on delivering value to customers over the long-term, to reflect the asset management risk model and to deliver long-term sustainability.
 This model is consistently applied locally to each subsidiary entity in the FIL Group.
 The Remuneration Policy is:

-- globally consistent, underpinned by a common philosophy and guiding principles which is overseen and supervised by the FIL Remuneration Committee - consistent with, and promotes, effective risk management - consistent with the interests of both our clients and our shareholders - in line with business results
+globally consistent, underpinned by a common philosophy and guiding principles which is overseen and supervised by the FIL Remuneration Committee (a sub-committee of the FIL Limited Board);

+- consistent with, and promotes, effective risk management; - consistent with the interests of both our clients and our shareholders; and - in line with business results.